8 Best Organic Pillows For All Types Of Sleepers

 Price: $87-$148

 Sol Organics was founded in 2010 by two friends who were dedicated to fulfilling their dreams of creating textiles with just three clean ingredients.
 Sol Organics believes in delivering the best natural organic pillows, comforters, and sheets possible and is one of the best sustainable bedding brands on the market.
-All their products are also made in Canada which is an added bonus.
+All their products are also made in Canada which is a bonus.

 If you’re looking for organic down pillows, then this is where you’re to shop!
 What I really love about this brand is that you can choose the down pillow that is best for your based on how you sleep.
 The pillow is filled with 100% Canadian white down.

-The pillow is made up of 100% Canadian white down and the cover is made from cotton.
+The pillow comprises 100% Canadian white down and the cover is made from cotton.

-Sol Organics ensures that there is never any child labor and that the factory partners make a living wage, since the factories are in India, they have also partnered with proven partners who in invest in the health and well-being of women and children.
+Sol Organics ensures that there is never any child labor and that the factory partners make a living wage, since the factories are in India, they have also partnered with proven partners who invest in the health and well-being of women and children.

-6. Avocado
+7. Avocado

 2 white pillows stacked on top of each other.
 Pin